Ruwen-Yi/Curriculum-Mapping-Tool/Curriculum Helper/Home-Degree-v.1.0/Readme.md

 - [ ]  the static page jump to degree-course page
 - [ ]  auto-card (like last time shown by Yuhao)
 - [ ]  the format (color and font) of drop-down

+Update at 23:21 of 10/05, version 1.0.1
+  - add homepage-course.html
+  - add homepage-course.css, styleguide-hpcs.css,global-hpcs.css

+  Didn't change the previous code because I know Yuhao is modifing the search bar.
+Will combine the styleguide and global file later.